sau-arv-gul/Pastebin-Archive-Web-Scraper-/README.md

 This project demonstrates an automated crawler that monitors the Pastebin archive for pastes containing sensitive or targeted keywords like:
 - Crypto-related terms: "crypto", "bitcoin", "ethereum", "blockchain", etc.
 - Telegram links: "t.me"

+## 🛠️ How It Works
+Scrape Pastebin Archive
+→ Extract recent Paste IDs from the homepage.

+Rotate Proxies
+→ Requests are made using rotating proxies (e.g., from Webshare) to avoid bans or rate limits.

+Fetch Raw Content
+→ Each paste is accessed using its raw content link (https://pastebin.com/raw/<paste_id>).

+Search for Keywords
+→ If any keyword is found in the content, the paste is logged.

+Log Results
+→ Matches are saved in structured JSONL format (keyword_matches.jsonl) for further use.